HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/configuration/understandingconfig.md

 2. **Overlay from `keepconfig.d` directory**

     Next, the configuration is overlaid by JSON files located in the `keepconfig.d` directory within the Notes data directory.
-These files provide additional or overriding settings.
+These files contain new configurations that provide additional or overriding settings.

 3. **Environment variables**